TheTrainingBoss/Sitefinity-Developers-Workshop/MVC in Sitefinity/readme.md

 page request to each widget on the page, allowing each to render its markup individually to makeup the page contents.

-To enable MVC Pure mode, create a new Page Template, and assign the MVC only option for Web framework under Advanced Settings.
+To enable MVC Pure mode, use any of the Bootstrap based templates to be the base of your pages.

 ![](../media/image56.png)